RonIovine/pshell/README.md

 This is an application that shows the integration of a programmable trace filter mechanism with remote pshell server control.
 It can be controlled by any of the [interactive clients](#interactive-clients) depending on how it is started.
-It uses the following example [trace log](#traceLogDemo) implementation for the log filtering.
+It uses the following example [trace log](#traceLogDemo) implementation for the log formatting and output.
 The following is the usage of this program:
 ```
 $ traceFilterDemo -h